 Although rubber domes are most commonly associated with keyboards made in the 1990s onwards, the idea of using a conical rubber form as a return spring is not a new idea.
 US patent 3767022 “Return spring key stem boot” filed in April 1970 by Singer specifically refers to its “breakaway feel” and shows the force curve that results from its use.
 Singer’s design is what would be considered a “buckling rubber sleeve” in that it fits around the plunger, with a hole in the centre for the keystem.
 Such a keyboard has yet to be seen.

-Controls Research Corp filed US patent 3965399 “Pushbutton capacitive transducer” for a capacitive switch design, and this too features a conical rubber form inside the switch.
+Controls Research Corp filed US patent 3965399 “Pushbutton capacitive transducer” in March 1974 for a capacitive switch design, and this too features a conical rubber form inside the switch.
 Although this patent includes the term “tactile feel”, the age of the patent is such that it cannot be automatically inferred as to what that term is being used to mean.
 This design is also yet to be observed.

 Further details will emerge with ongoing research.